 Conclusion

-Birds are an important part of Dedza’s environment and culture.
-They provide an important source of food, shade, and recreation for people in the area.
+Birds are an essential part of Dedza’s environment and culture.
+They provide a necessary source of food, shade, and recreation for people in the area.

 They also help to keep the environment healthy by controlling insect populations and providing pollination services.